fredbabe/Timelogger-Demo/README.md

   Due to time constraints, the pipeline is a **partial implementation**.
 What has been implemented:

   - ✅ A GitHub Action for building and testing both backend and frontend
-  - 🔜 Terraform-based Infrastructure as Code for Google CLoud (WIP)
+  - 🔜 Terraform-based Infrastructure as Code for Google CLoud
   - 🔜 NSwag type generation not yet integrated

   ### The pipeline includes: